msmuenchen/php-ftpfs/README.md

 Values can be omitted, in which case defaults are used, so the only real requirement is ftp_host.

+## Caching
+### Metadata
+Metadata is cached for getattr() / getdir() by default for 60 seconds.
+To disable, use -o cache_maxage=0; I recommend setting it at least to 5 seconds even on high-variable sites and something around 1800-3600 if you're the only user on the site (like when you're on a web server).

+### File contents
+Currently, file contents are not cached.
+Eventually they will be, though, with the index being the filename and the mtime of the file (this is why the mtime is important!).

 ## Caveats
 On 32-bit systems, you WILL encounter problems with files larger than 2GB, because PHPs int is 31-bit plus sign.